Exposure is a key concept in all types of photography. Particularly film, where you can’t see your images until you develop them.

 Exposure choices can be subjective.

-There are also cases where the photographer isn’t concerned with preserving detail, aiming for a particular effect.
-As long as they are happy with it, the exposure is correct.
+There are cases where the photographer isn’t concerned with preserving all the detail, aiming for a particular effect.
+As long as they are happy with the results and they match the vision, the exposure is correct.

 ❤ By the way: if you choose to get your light meter from eBay or Adorama, please consider the above links so that this website may get a small percentage of that sale — at no extra charge for you — thanks!